MichaelDuToit/snippets/readme.md

 #### NHI_NumberValidator ####
 Javascript function to check whether the number/string provided is a valid NHI Number.
 Based off the PHP function/script on Wikipedia but rewritten in JS to allow client-side validation.
-Working on a ES6 version (in folder).
+ES6 version also in folder.

 #### Responsive_Resizing_Nav ####
 JS/CSS for a nav menu with a resizing image/logo in scroll with a dropdown menu.